 Content Area Takeaway

-Episerver is a very powerful and flexible system.
-If you are new to Episerver then the main takeaway I'm hoping you get is that the more control you give to content editors the more unknown your end HTML will be.
-As Episerver is so flexible there are a number of different ways of working.
+If you are new to Episerver, the main takeaway that I'm hoping you get from this article is that the more control you give to content editors the more unknown your end HTML will be.
+When editors use blocks things can become tricky.